luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-Reversing the transformation, is more subtle, as due to floating point inaccuricies,
+Reversing the transformation, is more subtle, as due to floating point inaccuracies,
 we almost never exactly lie in the affine subspace.
 Therefore we rely on the
 Moore-Penrose pseudo-inverse, computed via SVD, to get a least-square solution.
 $